awsdocs/ec2-image-builder-user-guide/doc_source/toe-use-documents.md

 The chaining feature allows you to recycle code and improve the maintainability of the document\.

-The usage requirements of chaining are as follows:
+**Rules for chaining**
 + Chaining expressions can be used only in the inputs section of each step\.
 + Statements with chaining expressions must be enclosed in quotes\.
 For example:
   + **Invalid expression**: `echo {{ phase.step.inputs.variable }}`
   + **Valid expression**: `"echo {{ phase.step.inputs.variable }}"`
   + **Valid expression**: `'echo {{ phase.step.inputs.variable }}'`
 + Chaining expressions can reference variables from other steps and phases in the same document\.
+However, the calling service might have rules that require chaining expressions to operate only within the context of a single stage\.
+For example, Image Builder does not support chaining from the *build stage* to the *test stage*, as it runs each stage independently\.
-+ Indexes in chaining expressions follow 0\-based indexing \(first index is 0\)\.
++ Indexes in chaining expressions follow zero\-based indexing\.
+The index starts with zero \(0\) to reference the first element\.

 **Examples**